Planning a Woodland Walk with Children

 Take photos

 One positive about having phones on us all the time is they have cameras!
 Get children to take photos of things that inspire them and that they find interesting.
 This might be the way sunlight filters through trees, an animal they spot, or an interesting flower they find.
-When you get home, upload their photos and encourage them to print them, scrapbook them, or get really creative and edit them.
+When you get home, upload their photos and encourage them to print them, scrapbook them, or get creative and edit photos.

 Exploring the forest on a woodland walk with children